Love Map: 10 Questions to Find or Deepen Love

 [Direct Love Map Download: click here.]

-It’s February 14th, and you know what that means… Valentine’s Day.
+It’s nearly February 14th, and you know what that means… Valentine’s Day.

 Single people hate it.
 Loving couples celebrate it.
 The relationally progressive ignore it.
 And everyone else just deals with it.